 11 and that every tongue should acknowledge Jesus Christ as Lord, to the glory of God the Father.

-The Church has spent a considerable amount of time debating, correcting and articulating more and more clearly who Jesus really was - and is - and the Kenosis is at the heart of this effort.
+The Church has spent a considerable amount of time (and will keep doing it, till the Return), debating, correcting and articulating more and more clearly who Jesus really was - and is - and the Kenosis is at the heart of this effort.
 To this day, we proclaim Jesus Christ one person with two natures, truly God and truly man, every time we say the Creed.

 This is why he needed to “empty himself of his glory” for us, he did it voluntarily so he could be like us in all ways.
-But my friend asked, what were the practical ways in which he did it?
-He never used his powers for himself but only for others, he used them to heal and to serve.
-He healed the blind man, he brought back Lazarus to life although he had been dead for 3 days, he healed the sick daughter of the Centurion, he multiplied the loaves to feed the hungry crowd, he freed Mary Magdalene from the 7 demons that tortured her, he healed the paralyzed man from his handicap etc...
+But my friend asked, what were the very practical and simple ways in which he did it?
+The answer is that He never used his powers for himself but only for others, he used them to heal and to help and to serve.
+He healed the blind man, he brought back Lazarus to life although he had been dead for 3 days, he healed the sick daughter of the Centurion, he multiplied the loaves to feed the hungry crowd, he freed Mary Magdalene from the 7 demons that tortured her, he healed the paralyzed man (who was lowered down to him from the roof) and told him to get up from lying on his strecher and walk etc...

-This “emptying” is part of his sacrifice for us, for our good and for the good of the world and many, many pages have been written about this, about the ransom paid for us, about this outpouring of love for us.
+This “emptying” is part of his sacrifice for us, for our good and for the good of the world and many, many pages have been written about this, about the ransom paid for us, about this outpouring of love for us, about being open to the grace of God.
 It is a luminous mystery which will enlighten our lives if we accept it.
 The questions is not to “understand” it in an intellectual way but rather to welcome it.
 It is all about love!
 When someone loves us and says they want to spend the rest of their lives with us, we do not need to analyze it, we get it!
 We accept it as a gift and we are thankful for it.
 It is the same with the faith.
-Although understanding them is good, it is not the most important.
+Although understanding is good, it is not the most important.